A Whole Day Playing with IPFS

 … I noticed I had a lot of fun 🔝🌈🌟🎇🎆.

-I kinda see that there are probably many good cases here at Beakyn where IPFS could be a nice player–even this blog could be built on top of it–but, as of now, and given the fact that this was just a short weekend research–so don't look at me as the decentralized web guru–, I think that, for the specific case described during the post, everything considered, it's not suitable, mainly because of the extra layers of concerns it seemed to add when it comes to latency and sensitive data security.
+I see that there are probably many good cases here at Beakyn where IPFS could be a nice player–even this blog could be built on top of it–but, as of now, and given the fact that this was just a short weekend research–so don't look at me as the decentralized web guru–, I think that, for the specific case described during the post, everything considered, it's not suitable, mainly because of the extra layers of concerns it seemed to add when it comes to latency and sensitive data security.

-Last but not least, a very special thanks goes to both Bruno and Marcus–two friends of mine–for being so attentive to all my doubts and always being available for long conversations involving decentralized web stuff.
+Finally, an exceptional thanks goes to both Bruno and Marcus–two friends of mine–for being so attentive to all my doubts and always being available for long conversations involving decentralized web stuff.

 Things I Would Like to Have Studied More